Consumption smoothing: Hall and Friedman's model

 Another model to look at for consumption smoothing is Hall's model, which is inspired by Milton Friedman.
-Since Milton Friedman's permanent income theory (1956) and Modigliani and Brumberg (1954) life-cycle model, the idea that agents prefer a stable path of consumption has been widely accepted.
+Since Friedman's 1956 permanent income theory and Modigliani and Brumberg's 1954 life-cycle model, the idea that agents prefer a stable path of consumption has been widely accepted.
 This idea came to replace the perception that people had a marginal propensity to consume and therefore current consumption was tied to current income.

 Friedman's theory argues that consumption is linked to the permanent income of agents.
 Thus, when income is affected by transitory shocks, for example, agents' consumption should not change, since they can use savings or borrowing to adjust.
 This theory assumes that agents are able to finance consumption with earnings that are not yet generated, and thus assumes perfect capital markets.
 Empirical evidence shows that liquidity constraint is one of the main reasons why it is difficult to observe consumption smoothing in the data.
 In 1978, Robert Hall formalized Friedman's idea.
 By taking into account the diminishing returns to consumption, and therefore, assuming a concave utility function, he showed that agents optimally would choose to keep a stable path of consumption.